Stay In Movie Recommendations banner

 Written by: Josh Boone and Knate Lee

-Starring: Maisie Williams, Anya Taylor-Joy, Charlie Heaton, Alice Braga, Blu Hunt and Henry Zaga
+Starring: Maisie Williams, Anya Taylor-Joy, Charlie Heaton, Alice Braga, Blu Hunt, Henry Zaga

 Synopsis:

 In an isolated hospital, a group of young mutants is being held for psychiatric monitoring.
-When strange occurrences begin to take place, both their new mutant abilities and their friendships will be tested as they battle to try and make it out alive.
+When strange occurrences begin to take place, both their new mutant abilities and their friendships are tested as they battle to make it out alive.

-Has there been a more troubled film in recent history that The New Mutants?
-Shot in 2017 for a 2018 release, the film was delayed for reshoots, reshoots that apparently never happened.
-The film was pushed back further in the wake of the Disney’s acquisition of Fox and was set to finally hit cinemas before Covid-19 dealt the film another blow.
+Has there been a more troubled film in recent history than The New Mutants?
+Shot in 2017 for a 2018 release, it was delayed for reshoots—reshoots that apparently never happened.
+The film was pushed further in the wake of Disney’s acquisition of Fox and was set to finally hit cinemas before COVID-19 dealt it another blow.
 There is no current release date for The New Mutants, despite most of Disney’s slate getting new dates.
-There are rumours that it may be released on Disney+ in the wake of an interview with Bob Iger where he said they may bring more films straight to the service, like they are doing with Artemis Fowl.
+There are rumours it may be released on Disney+ following an interview with Bob Iger where he said they may bring more films straight to the service, like they’re doing with Artemis Fowl.

 Alternative: